Zuyev Republic: Collapse

 By 1943, the Soviet partisans were making major gains.
 Airplanes from the Red Army were delivering extensive aid.
 The Zuyev Republic, on the other hand, was receiving decreased amounts of resources from Germany, and in turn more was being demanded.
 It was necessary on several occasions for Zuyev to negotiate with the partisans.
 In 1944, the German garrison proposed that the republic be extended, and receive large shipments of military equipment, including artillery.
 Zuyev refused, by now certain that Soviet rule would return to Byelorussia, and fled westwards.

 Aftermath

 The fate of the Zuyev Republic, save for its dissolution, is shrouded in mystery.
 According to some accounts, fighting continued until 1947.
 According to others, however, the Zuyev Republic ended with its evacuation.
 Several of the Old Believers fled to South America, as well as the United States.
 The remaining soldiers of the republic (around 200 people) received anywhere from 5 to 25 years in prison.

 The fate of Mikhail Zuyev is also, for the most part, unknown.
 As he fled west, he joined the Russian Liberation Army under Andrey Vlasov, rising to the rank of second lieutenant.
 There are claims that following the war, he fled to France and later Brazil or surrendered to the British military forces.
-However, in records of the Obsk correctional labour camp, located near Salekhard, the death of a person named Mikhail Yevseyevich Zuyev, born in 1884 in Polotsk district, is noted.
+However, records of the Obsk correctional labour camp, located near Salekhard, note the death of a person named Mikhail Yevseyevich Zuyev, born in 1884 in Polotsk district.